SumiSastri/dev-blogs/docs/local-environment/part1-the-local-environment.md

 Once you are familiar with the CLI and computer shells, you can write your first scripts and look at the tooling checklist for guidance.

-The series Installfest then takes you into customising your local environment if you are using the JavaScript programming language.
+The series [Installfest](https://sumisastri.github.io/dev-blogs/installfest/) then takes you into customising your local environment if you are using the JavaScript programming language.

 With every organisation you join customising of your work laptop will be an important first step to controlling your workflow, and investing time in learning these fundamentals is time well spent!

-#### REFERENCES
+#### EXTERNAL REFERENCES

 - [1]  __University of Wollongong Australia__ "Understanding operating systems", Accessed: Sep.
 22, 2024.
 [Available](https://www.uow.edu.au/student/support-services/academic-skills/online-resources/technology-and-software/operating-systems/)